 II Further to our comments in the Annexure referred to in paragraph I

 a) We have obtained all the information and explanation, which to the

 best of our knowledge and belief were necessary for the purpose of our

-b) In our opinion, proper books of account as required by law have been
+b) In our opinion, the Company has kept proper books of account as

-kept by the Company so far as appears fro our examination of the books.
+required by law so far as appears from our examination of the books.

 c) The Balance Sheet, Profit & Loss Account and Cash Flow Statement